BooleanMind/Microsoft-365-Endpoints/README.md

 **Usage with PfSense**
 --------------------

 These text files are intended to be used as a URL Table (IP) in PfSense, a popular open-source firewall and router platform.
-By importing these files into PfSense, you can easily configure your firewall to allow traffic to and from Office online services, ensuring uninterrupted access to Microsoft Office applications and services.
+By importing inserting  the Github raw link of these text files into PfSense, you can easily configure your firewall to allow traffic to and from Office online services, ensuring uninterrupted access to Microsoft Office applications and services.

 **How to use with PfSense**
 -------------------------